jcabot/oss-uml-tools/README.md

 - Repositories that were just created to host the source code of a published article
 - Repositories that are awesome lists or collection of resources or examples

-The final list is the intersection of the above criteria manually curated to remove projects that use low-code in a different sense of what we mean by low-code in software development.
+The final list is the intersection of the above criteria manually curated to remove projects that use UML in a different sense of what we mean by UML in software development.

 For more information about UML tools: